FAQ & Documentation

 The Oracle route is tuned for both crypto scenarios and broader strategic calls.
 Modes include crypto, general, launch, and risk.

 Oracle now defaults to Groq + GPT-OSS 120B for a strong speed / reasoning balance, while still letting you switch provider and model directly from the desk.
-Llama 3.3 70B, Compound, and the NVIDIA frontier set are there when you want a different read.
+Current Groq alternatives include Compound, GPT-OSS 20B, Qwen 3.6, Llama 3.1 8B, and ALLaM 2; older Groq IDs are kept only as migration aliases.

 The Oracle page includes a Solana support card so people who use the desk heavily can donate directly to the ZeroThink build.